clean beauty

 Makeup brushes

-Go Green: Brushes with wood or aluminum handles
+Go Green: Brushes with wood or aluminum handles and natural fiber bristles

 • EcoTools offers a wide variety of makeup brushes, all made with Taklon bristles and either bamboo or recycled aluminum handles.